The gator CLI

 Validating Metadata-Based Constraint Templates

 object to test your constraints.
-This can be helpful to simulate a certain operation (CREATE
+This can be helpful to simulate a certain operation (CREATE, UPDATE, DELETE, etc.)

 - name: both-disallowed